Do headhunters still exist? That depends on which headhunter, executive recruiter, or HR professional you talk to.

 Matt Krumrie

 Matt Krumrie has 15 years of resume writing experience and helps professionals at all levels, and in all professions - including coaches - create resumes that help them stand out and get noticed.
+If you are a good coach but struggle writing your resume, contact Krumrie to see how he can help you.

 More articles by Matt Krumrie